 In the American history bachelor’s concentration, you’ll acquire a valuable understanding of the world by reading, evaluating and discussing events that have influenced society.
 Learn how to develop, craft, and present ideas and arguments that help you convince, persuade and educate.
 You can also use your American history degree online course of studies to practice research skills as you employ proven techniques for pinpointing and analyzing information that helps you build support for your ideas and opinions.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your bachelor’s in history online at SNHU include:

-The online BA in American history is an excellent stepping stone to graduate studies in education, history, law and related fields, and it prepares graduates for a wide variety of career options, such as teaching and research.
+The online BA in American history is an excellent steppingstone to graduate studies in education, history, law and related fields, and it prepares graduates for a wide variety of career options.

 According to the U.S. Bureau of Labor Statistics, professionals with a bachelor's degree in history may qualify for entry-level historian positions at museums, historical associations or other small organizations.
 However, most bachelor's degree holders usually work outside of traditional history jobs, such as positions in business, communications, education, journalism, law or publishing.
 Roles include communications specialist, editor, journalist, lobbyist, political scientist or researcher.*

 Pursuing SNHU’s American history degree online ensures you’ll receive a broad foundation in U.S. history.
 Courses are taught by instructors with professional credentials and a passion for history.

 This course is designed to help students develop abilities, including organization and delivery skills, for all speaking situations.
 The evaluation and improvement of voice, diction, articulation and posture also are studied.
 May not be used as literature elective.